Battle of Hamra al-Asad

-The Battle of Hamra al-Assad (غزوة حمراء الأسد), was a Ghazawat, a battle in which Muhammad took part.
+The Battle of Hamra al-Assad (غزوة حمراء الأسد), was a Ghazawa, a battle in which Muhammad took part.
 It occurred in AD 625 (AH 3) after the Battle of Uhud, when the Quraysh were returning to Mecca.

 In this battle the Meccans wanted to finally exterminate the Muslims after weakening them in Uhud, by preventing their return to Mecca and finishing them off at Medina.
 Muhammad successfully prevented this.
 As a result, the Meccans cancelled their attack and decided not to return to Medina.
 Later, Muhammad was able to get the upper hand over them.

 History

 After Uhud a state of emergency was declared in Medina.
-Muhammed feared that since the Qureshy had failed to avail anything from their victory they might turn back and attack Medina.
+Muhammed feared that since the Quraish had failed to avail anything from their victory they might turn back and attack Medina.
 On Sunday 8 Shawwal, AH 3 (24 March 625), the day after the battle at Uhud, when the Muslims woke up they heard that Muhammad had called on them to join him in the pursuit of the returning Quraysh army.
 He gave a general order of mobilisation, with the condition that only those who had participated in the Uhud battle were eligible to participate in the new operation.
 One Muslim, who missed out the Uhud battle because his father did not let him fight in the Jihad at Uhud, was allowed to join the Muslim army.
 The son of a martyred soldier sought Muhammad's permission to join in this expedition and was also allowed to take part.
 Besides them, several wounded fighters also joined the march.